sammancoaching/website/_learning_hours/documentation/divio_system.md

 ### Concept: Divio documentation system

-Explain the four categories in the [Divio documentation system](https://documentation.divio.com/)
+Explain the four categories in the [Divio documentation system](https://documentation.divio.com/) using resources from that site.

 ### Concrete: classify and evaluate examples
 Working in pairs, look through these urls and classify them into one of the four documentation categories.